 Sundays: License plates ending in odd numbers cannot drive except to visit grocery stores, pharmacies and health facilities.

-Driving is not permitted between 10pm and 5am unless with a valid reason.
+Driving is permitted between 15am and 9pm.

 Taxis are operating for anyone who needs one.